Charikshith/GEN_AI_REPO/Mastering_Python/17 - Multiprocessing.md

 ---

-## 005 Pools (Multiple Functions)
+# 005 Pools (Multiple Functions)

 ## Running Multiple Functions in a Pool with Python

-In this blog post, we'll explore how to run multiple functions in a pool using Python's `multiprocessing` module.
+In this section, we'll explore how to run multiple functions in a pool using Python's `multiprocessing` module.
 This technique is particularly useful when you need to execute different functions concurrently, each with their own set of arguments.

 ### Prerequisites